 Transportation Safety affects all road users including motorists, cyclists, pedestrians, and transit users.
 The City is continually investing in infrastructure (sidewalks, bike lanes, crosswalks, intersection improvements, and traffic calming works) to make transportation safer within the City.

-If you have a traffic concern or would like to request traffic calming for your neighbourhood, please familiarize yourself with our Transportation Safety Policy [PDF - 15.2 MB].
-You can download and fill out the Request Form [PDF - 206 KB].
-If you would like to request traffic calming for your neighbourhood, don’t forget to include your completed Petition Form [PDF - 68 KB].
+If you have a traffic concern or would like to request traffic calming for your neighbourhood, please familiarize yourself with our Transportation Safety Policy.
+You can download and fill out the Request Form.
+If you would like to request traffic calming for your neighbourhood, don’t forget to include your completed Petition Form.
 Requests for traffic calming in an Elementary School Zone or Playground Zone do not require a petition form.

-Step 1: Fill out and submit a Request Form [PDF - 209 KB](and Petition Form [PDF - 68 KB] if requesting traffic calming for your neighborhood).
-Send it to email@example.com or by fax 250 490 2557 or drop off to the City Yards at 616 Okanagan Ave East.
+Step 1: Fill out our online form at the bottom of this page.
+You can also submit your Request Form (and Petition Form if requesting traffic calming for your neighbourhood) by email: firstname.lastname@example.org or by fax: 250-490-2557 or drop off to the City Yards at 616 Okanagan Ave East.

 Step 2: We identify the problem and collect data relating to the concern.
-For traffic calming requests, the area must meet the traffic calming criteria as set by the Transportation Safety Policy [PDF - 15.2 MB].
+For traffic calming requests, the area must meet the traffic calming criteria as set by the Transportation Safety Policy.
 At the end of the review, we will contact you with the result.

 Step 3: We develop a Transportation Safety Plan or Traffic Calming Plan.